stadt-karlsruhe/open-data-dashboard/docs/cicd-testing/testing.en.md

 The "cypress" suffix ensures that we load the correct configuration for the tests, since we do not want to depend on the production configuration for testing.

-### Execution

-To execute the tests themselves, there are again two options: The Cypress app, or the terminal.
+To execute the tests themselves, there are once again two options: The Cypress app, or the terminal.
 Executing them in the terminal is very straightforward:

 ```bash title="Execute all Cypress tests from the terminal"